Speed awareness course: all you need to know

 Different police forces use different organisations to provide the speed awareness course, and each charge a different amount, though they typically cost around £100.
 This is roughly the same as the standard Fixed Penalty Notice you’d receive for a speeding ticket, but if you take the speed awareness course you don’t get any points put on your licence.
-Some providers may let you pay the course fee in instalments prior to attending.
+Some providers may let you pay the course fee in instalments.

 Speed awareness course: what to expect